 - All shoes must be closed at the heel and toe. - All shoes must have a hard leather or hard rubber protective sole. - Shoes must be in good condition.
 No tears or holes. - Shoes made for laces must have laces.
-Laces must be tied. - Writing and/or drawings on shoes is not permitted. - · Solid color rain boots are allowed on rainy days. - Uggs are acceptable if worn with long pants - Shoes must be worn at all times when on campus for any school event or activity. - The following shoes are not allowed: boots of any type, Birkenstocks, sandals, flip flops, huaraches, combat or construction shoes, slippers, moccasins, dance and/or performing arts shoes. - Acceptable Colors: Blue, Black, White, Khaki, and Brown (Turquoise and Aqua are not considered Blue). - Multiple colored shoes can only be in the above listed shoe colors. - Socks must be worn with shoes and must be visible.
+Laces must be tied. - Writing and/or drawings on shoes is not permitted. - Solid color rain boots are allowed on rainy days. - Shoes must be worn at all times when on campus for any school event or activity. - The following shoes are not allowed: boots of any type, Uggs style footwear, Croc type clogs, Birkenstocks, sandals, flip flops, huaraches, combat or construction shoes, slippers, sliders, moccasins, dance and/or performing arts shoes. - Acceptable Colors: Blue, Black, White, Khaki, and Brown (Turquoise and Aqua are not considered Blue). - Multiple colored shoes can only be in the above listed shoe colors. - Socks must be worn with shoes and must be visible.